Skip to main content

 Your image will retain its original format where possible but may be converted to JPEG if a small enough file size cannot be achieved any other way.

-However, please note when not using compression you should try to optimize your image for web use.
+However, please note that when not using compression, you should try to optimize your image for web use.
 Uploading images that are over 400Kb can load slowly for readers.

 Check out this support article to learn how to change your Image Widget configuration to better adjust the image to your Turtl Doc!